 Another side effect of the abundance of food at our disposal is that we’re grazing all day long and have lost touch with our body’s innate signals of hunger.
 In addition, studies show when our mind is tuned out during mealtime, the digestive process may be 30% to 40% less effective.
 This can contribute to digestive distress, such as gas, bloating and bowel irregularities.
 To become more mindful, make mealtimes a time to feel nourished by:

 -Preparing more food at home.
 Food that you’ve lovingly prepared tastes much better for the effort.
 If cooking is foreign to you, take baby steps.
 Find a few easy, healthy recipes and make them on the weekend before you venture into weekday cooking.
-Before long, it’ll become habit!
+Before long, it’ll become a habit!

 -Giving thanks before you eat.
 Taking time to express gratitude, whether silently or aloud, at the start of each meal forces you to slow down.
 It also helps calm you down, which leads to more efficient digestion.